11 Hidden Causes of Insomnia

 11. Low GABA Levels

 As was mentioned before, GABA is the inhibitory neurotransmitter that is responsible for putting the brakes on our brains.
+Insomnia is characterized by low GABA levels.
 There are several factors, including ones already mentioned that can inhibit GABA production.
 The most common causes for poor GABA production are:

 - Chronic Stress